 If you want to activate protection on your site now, click the button below to visit Sucuri website (opens in new window)

 NB: Sucuri is currently on sale until the end of

 The plugin comes with a built-in scanner to find any common malware which might have infiltrated your site, any website errors, any outdated themes, plugins or tool and whether your site has been blacklisted on any services which flag sites which are identified as hacked and distributing malware, and whether your server is exhibiting any other vulnerabilities.

 Speaking of outdated themes, and themes in general, stay away from themes downloaded from dodgy websites (they are typically rife with malware - free is not really free after all).
 It's best to go for established players in the industry.
-For great WordPress theme suggestions, you may want to look at our Divi theme review and our Avada review, or our comparison of both of them.
+For great WordPress theme suggestions, you may want to look at our Divi theme review and our Avada theme review, or our comparison of both of them.
 For those who are not sure whether they prefer any of these too, we've also got other options to consider here.